KunjapurLab/N-terminal-cluster-stability/README.md

 7.)
 From this database, feel free to utilize any visualization scripts (demarked with 4.) in the folder).
 Adjust the line in the code to account for your database.

-Note that steps that FASTQ to FASTA conversion and database generation can take time to complete, ranging from minutes to hours for larger file sizes.

 ## Citations
 If you utilize these scripts, please cite:
-Sen et al. Biorxiv (2025) "Combinatorial mutagenesis of N-terminal sequences in E. coli reveals unexpected N-degron stability determinants."
+Sen et al. Biorxiv (2025).
+"Combinatorial mutagenesis of N-terminal sequences reveals unexpected and expanded stability determinants of the Escherichia coli N-degron pathway."
+OR
 Sen et al., Methods In Enzymology (2025).
-"Development of a flow cytometric method to evaluate the impact of N-terminal sequences on protein stability."
+"Developing a flow cytometric method to evaluate the stability of protein N-termini."

+At the moment, these publications are in the preparation & submission phase.

 ## Contact
 If you need assistance, please contact kunjapurlab [at] udel (dot) edu and put [N-degron methods] at the beginning of your email subject line.
 Learn more about the lab here: https://www.kunjapurlab.org/